-Don’t get me wrong, I love my country and our architecture, but if you come to Mexico (you are more than welcome to visit us!), You will see that we have some cities that have (as I call it) personality problems, because they are full of contradictions, trying to appear something that they are not.
+Don’t get me wrong, I love my country and our architecture, but if you come to Mexico, you will see that we have some cities that have, as I call it, personality problems, because they are full of contradictions, trying to appear something that they are not.
 I think that when a city embraces what it is and shows its true nature, it is the most beautiful and interesting place to visit.

 I have to say that I’ve had a lot of luck with the clients I’ve had.
 They have really interesting and beautiful projects, full of exquisite details in each space that make my work really easy and enjoyable, I am very grateful for that.

 So that’s what I try to express in my photos, that a generation of architects is emerging, at least in my opinion, they are doing things that are related to the time and space that we are in, besides embracing our culture as it is , all this is reflected in the warmth of the projects with very particular colors, vegetation.
 It’s about finding the beauty in imperfection.

 What’s your opinion on Vietnamese architecture and culture?
 Based on your research, do you find similarities between Vietnam and Mexico?

 Recently, a couple of architect friends of mine have returned from your beautiful country.
 They went to work in an architecture studio and everything they showed me got me hooked.
 I love architecture that also, as I told you before, has that beauty in materials, the way you introduce and respect the nature and make it a very important part of your spaces.

 I think that in some way this is something that we have in common or maybe Mexico is becoming similar to a Vietnam in that aspect.
 Maybe I just have to go there and see for myself.
 But one thing is certain, that we both have a very homelike culture.

 Is there anything making you curious about our country?